sanyaade-teachings/livekit-tutorials-docs/docs/tutorials/application-server/node.md

 4. The API secret of LiveKit Server.
 5. Initialize the Express application.
 6. Enable CORS support.
-7. Enable JSON body parsing.
+7. Enable JSON body parsing for the `/token` endpoint.
+8. Enable raw body parsing for the `/webhook` endpoint.

 The `index.js` file imports the required dependencies and loads the necessary environment variables: